DmitryBerdnikov/knowledge-base/typescript/README.md

 </details>

 <details>
-<summary>Passing arguments to a function with an unsupported value</summary>
+<summary>Passing an object as a function argument with a excess property</summary>

 ```typescript
 type FormatAmount = {